THE CCP TEAM

 Patt Poinsett

-Patt has spent most of her career in finance, operations & administration of medium size businesses.
-After selling their very successful background check service, Patt moved to directing of nonprofits, primarily in wildlife and conservation.
+Patt has spent most of her career in the finance, operations, and administration of medium-sized businesses.
+After selling her very successful background check service, Patt moved to directing of nonprofits, primarily in wildlife and conservation.
 Analyzing and organization of financial systems to make for efficient and profitable business is where she excels.
-Fundraising and event management is the fun stuff and Patt and her team have put on some very successful events over the years.
+Fundraising and event management is the fun stuff, and Patt and her team have put on some very successful events over the years.
 Patt lives in Olympia, WA with her husband and three dogs.

 Nate Redon

 Nate is a mountain adventurer and wildlife ecologist from Seattle who has spent most of his life exploring the Cascades.
-He is currently leading Cascade red fox trapping and collaring efforts as a graduate researcher with the University of Washington's Quantitative Conservation Lab.
+He is currently leading Cascade red fox trapping and GPS telemetry efforts as a Ph.D. student researcher with Dr. Sarah Converse in the Quantitative Conservation Laboratory at the University of Washington.
 His research interests include carnivore population dynamics, conflicts at the human-wildlife interface, and intraguild interactions in changing montane landscapes.

 Megan Morrison